jackbrighton/jackbrighton.github.io/_posts/2016-02-07-open-video.md

 ## Video Remixing with Popcorn Editor

 It’s now trivially easy to copy, paste, edit, save, annotate, and share text, images, raw data, and even sound using free desktop tools, and even within a web browser.
 But until recently, in-browser editing and annotation of digital video seemed farfetched.
-At the first Open Video Conference in 2009 many good ideas were floated and then sank under the weigh of proprietary video formats and browsers that didn’t comply with W3C standards.
+At the first [Open Video Conference](http://openvideoconference.org/) in 2009 many good ideas were floated and then sank under the weigh of proprietary video formats and browsers that didn’t comply with W3C standards.
 But in the last few years, the adoption of HTML5 and the maturation of certain JavaScript libraries have enabled development of some amazing news tools for online video.

-One of these is a framework developed by Mozilla called Popcorn Editor.
+One of these is a framework developed by Mozilla called [Popcorn Editor](https://github.com/mozilla/popcorn-editor).
 A demonstration during the Working Group meeting showed its potential for freeing video editing from the desktop.
 Popcorn allows easy browser-based remixing of video from multiple sources: adding clips, resequencing, annotating, deleting, and exporting a final version.
 But actually there is no actual final version since all revisions are stored in a version history, and any version can be restored.
 Video clips can be stored on Wikimedia Commons, the Internet Archive, Amazon S3, or any other location accessible by http.

-There are many other tools out there for collaborative video editing, like Zaption, WeVideo, Kaltura, and of course YouTube Editor, but each of theses has significant technical dependencies and licensing limitations.
+There are many other tools out there for collaborative video editing, like [Zaption](https://www.zaption.com/), [WeVideo](https://www.wevideo.com/), [Kaltura](http://corp.kaltura.com/), and of course [YouTube Editor](https://www.youtube.com/editor), but each of these has significant technical dependencies and licensing limitations.
 Popcorn Editor is an open source project that can be deployed by anyone with basic coding stills, and used freely by anyone with ideas.

-To use a metaphor from the democratization of print, Popcorn Editor isn’t a scriptorium; it’s a moveable type press.
+Popcorn Editor isn’t a [scriptorium](https://en.wikipedia.org/wiki/Scriptorium); it’s a moveable type press.

 ## If We Build It Will People Come?